ldn-softdev/jtc/User Guide.md

-`jtc`, while being relaxed upon parsing in object values coming in any order, will always re-arrange objects by labels sorted in the descending order - that provides some benefits when handling JSON manipulations queries, e.g.: auto-generated tokens when an object gets interpolated into a template-string allows operating with object values Walking JSONistically, another benefit is that subscripting object elements with numerical indices also becomes more deterministic, etc.
+`jtc`, while being relaxed upon parsing in object values coming in any order, will always re-arrange objects by labels sorted in the descending order - that provides some benefits when handling JSON manipulations queries, e.g.: auto-generated tokens when an object gets interpolated into a template-string allows operating with object values deterministically, another benefit is that subscripting object elements with numerical indices also becomes more deterministic, etc.